didando8a/gas-bundler-test/README.md

 # gas-bundler-test

-Bundle all files gas files in one so it can tested in nodejs
+Bundle all files Google App Scripts (GAS) files into one, so it can be tested in nodejs